Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/5-plans-plots.md

 "You’re exactly right, but think up a level, Daar.
 What *are* mating contracts?"

-"Well…I mean…that’s what they are."
+"Well...
+I mean... that’s what they are."
 Daar gave Genshi a look like that was the most obvious thing and couldn’t possibly have escaped Daar’s notice.

 "Yes," said Genshi a bit exasperatedly.
 "Buy *why* do Clans want them?"